Data Protection Notice

 - Conduct training courses and certification programmes that an individual has signed up for

-- Conduct direct marketing and lead generation activities through analysing and tracking of our sales proposals, advertisements and EDMs on our events, conferences, seminars and workshops
+- Conduct direct marketing and lead generation activities through analysing and tracking of our sales proposals, advertisements and EDMs on our events, seminars and workshops.

 6. How We Manage Disclosure of Personal Data

-We disclose some of the personal data provided to us to the following entities or organisations outside SP Consulting in order to fulfil our services to you:
+We disclose some of the personal data provided to us to the following entities or organisations outside SP Consulting in order to fulfill our services to you:

 We will seek fresh consent from you if the original purpose for the disclosure of the personal data has changed.
 Where required to do so by law, we may disclose personal data about you to the relevant authorities or to law enforcement agencies.